borntofrappe/game-development/03 Match Three/Match Three — Assignment/README.md

 self.variety = math.random(math.min(self.level, #gFrames["tiles"][1]))
 ```

-`math.min` is to ensure a valid integer, even when the level surpasses the number of available varieties.
-At most, `math.random` will consider the length of the table, hence all possible varietis.
+`math.min` ensures a valid integer, even when the level surpasses the number of available varieties.
+At most, `math.random` will consider the length of the table, hence all possible varieties.

 In terms of points, the variety is already accounted for: